Nicaragua Bars Pageant Head After Ortega Critic Wins Miss Universe: Media - UrduPoint

 Opposition media also reported that Celebertti's Managua home had been searched Friday and her husband, Martin Arguello, briefly detained.

-In a statement to AFP, the Miss Universe Organization called on the Nicaraguan government to "guarantee" the safety of those associated with the local affiliates of the pageant.
+In a statement to AFP, the Miss Universe Organization called on the Nicaraguan government to "ensure" the safety of those associated with the local affiliates of the pageant.

-"We are working to guarantee the safety of all members of the organization, and we call on the government of Nicaragua to guarantee their safety," it said.
+"We are working to ensure the safety of everyone affiliated with the organization, and we appeal to the Nicaraguan government to ensure their safety as well as they comply with requests," it said.

 Since Palacios was crowned Miss Universe on November 18 in San Salvador, she has been widely portrayed as a symbol of opposition to Ortega.